 Incarcerated students can only be admitted from prisons that have certified proctors, and NU must limit the number of new applicants.
 For this reason, the potential incarcerated students should take care to complete an application in every detail including the signed Proctor Agreement.
 Those applicants accepted will be informed by postal mail and will receive a Student Client Code, Username, and Password.
 The Student Client Code must be used when communicating with NU.

 Incarcerated students must pay their application fee before a second course will be sent.

 Admission to a certificate or a degree program requires applicants to possess the educational background, intellectual capabilities, and language skills necessary for college-level study.
 The following academic achievement is the standard that must be met for formal admission into a certificate or degree program.
 For specifics, see under each academic offering in the Academics section of this catalog.

-More specific information relative to admission into a particular program (C.B.S., B.R.S., G.C.B.S., M.T.S., M.Div.) may be found in the academic section under each program featured.
+More specific information relative to admission into a particular program (C.B.S., C.C.M., B.R.S., G.C.B.S., M.T.S., M.Div.) may be found in the academic section under each program featured.
 Below are general regulations.

 Applicants to NationsUniversity’s certificate or degree programs whose native language is not English and who have not earned a high school diploma or college/university degree from an approved institution where English is the primary language of instruction must demonstrate college-level proficiency in English through one of the following:

 The TOEFL iBT® code number B699 has been assigned to NationsUniversity.
 Use the code number when indicating NationsUniversity as a score recipient.